|Section:||Student Affairs Policies|

 It is against local ordinance and therefore University policy to consume alcohol in public within the city limits.
 Pacer Downs, Pacer Crossings, and Pacer Commons are located within the city limits.
 Therefore, consuming alcohol on apartment balconies or on the housing grounds is prohibited.

-F. Students who are apprehended and charged by law enforcement agencies with alcohol-related criminal conduct off campus are required to inform the Associate Vice Chancellor of Student Life of the charges.
+- Students who are apprehended and charged by law enforcement agencies with alcohol-related criminal conduct off campus are required to inform the Non Academic Code of Conduct Chief Judicial Officer of the charges.

 * Parental Notification: The Family Educational Rights and Privacy Act (FERPA) allows educational institutions to notify parents/ guardians of students under the age of 21 when the student violates the University’s alcohol or drug policies.
 Because we believe that parents can assist us in educating and empowering students to make responsible decisions regarding alcohol, we typically exercise our right to notify parents in the following situations: